cbonami/cbonami/README.md

-- 👋 Hi, I’m Christian Bonami
+- 👋 Hi, I’m Christian Bonami and I live in Belgium.
-- 👀 I’m interested in Enterprise Applications and everything that this envolves.
+- 👀 I’m interested in architecting and building Enterprise Applications and everything that goes with it.
 Java, TypeScript, Kotlin, Kubernetes, Microservices, and much more.
 - 🌱 I’m currently learning Apache Flink.
 - 📫 christian.bonami@edonis.biz